Deindustrialisation by country: Australia

+Brazil

 Canada

 Much of the academic literature pertaining to Canada hints at deindustrialisation as a problem in the older manufacturing areas of Ontario and the east.
 Nationwide, over the past fifty years, according to 2008 OECD data, industrial production and overall employment have been steadily increasing.
 Industrial production levelled off a bit between 2004 and 2007, but its production levels are the highest that they have ever been.
 The perception of deindustrialisation that the literature refers to deals with the fact that although employment and economic production have risen, the economy has shifted drastically from manufacturing jobs to service sector jobs.
 Only 13% of the current Canadian population has a job in the industrial sector.
 Technological advancements in industry over the past fifty years have allowed for industrial production to keep rising during the Canadian economic shift to the service sector.
 69% of the GDP of Canada comes from the service sector.

+France

+The Trente Glorieuses (a thirty-year period of economic growth that began after World War II) ended around 1975.
+After the first oil price crisis (1973/74), a forty-year period began in which the labor laws became more and more rigid for the employers.
+After the 1979 oil price crisis), François Mitterrand was elected president of France in May 1981.
+His party, the Socialist Party, won the French legislative election in June 1981 (269 of 491 seats).
+Mitterrand and the Mauroy government, tried a left-wing economic policy.
+Unemployment continued to grow, and the franc was devalued three times.
+After two years, Mitterrand made some U-turns, but continued the expensive social policy.
+He was re-elected in May 1988.
+Between 1995 and 2015, France lost nearly half of its factories and a third of its industrial jobs.
+Many industrial towns and regions depopulated.

+In 2023, Nicolas Dufourcq published La désindustrialisation de la France: 1995-2015.
+He wrote that it was the whole of French society that turned away from industry.
+He expressed optimism that France has started anew with "new guns" and that it is possible to revive many industrial sites because technology has progressed, because emerging countries have lost competitiveness because the French themselves have changed and are demanding a low-carbon and circular industry.

 Germany

-Historic

 In occupied Germany after World War II the Morgenthau Plan was implemented, although not in its most extreme version.
 The plan was present in the U.S. occupation directive JCS 1067 and in the Allied "industrial disarmament" plans.
 On February 2, 1946, a dispatch from Berlin reported: